Common Postural Patterns

 Identify the pattern

-Four postural archtypes
+Five postural archtypes

 Each archtype is named for its dominant characteristic.
-Neutral is the reference point everything else is measured against.

 Neutral